A Day In The Life Of… A Chapolera Colombiana

 Any funny stories you would like to share?

-People sometimes ask us why, when they drink coffee in certain restaurants or hotels in Colombia, the coffee appears bitter and dark, even though Colombian coffee is worldwide renowned as one of the best; the reason is that the ‘bad’ coffee is left in the country while the good coffee is exported.
+People sometimes ask us why, when they drink coffee in certain restaurants or hotels in Colombia, the coffee appears bitter and dark, even though Colombian coffee is world renowned as one of the best; the reason is that the ‘bad’ coffee is left in the country while the good coffee is exported.

 Export coffee is referred to as “café excelso“, which means it is free of faults; all raw beans are hand-sorted to remove any faulty beans or other impurities.
 Then there’s the commercial coffee, known as “café pasilla“, which is harvested and processed using lower quality standards, making it more affordable and simpler for Colombians to purchase from supermarkets.
 Finally, “café de origen“, sourced directly from farms like ours using a natural, specialist technique in lesser quantities ensuring the good quality of the bean.
 Finca del Cafe lies deep in the heart of the central Andes where volcanic soils, high altitude, and favourable temperatures create the ideal environment for growing amazing coffee.